raksha-dubey08/demo/README.md

 10.Write a program to demostrate the use of post(x++) and pre(++x) increment on a variable and also print the value.

-11. Write a C program that takes an integer input from the user and checks whether the number is even or odd using an if-else statement.
+11. Write a C program that takes an integer input from the user and checks whether the number is even or odd using an if-else statement.11

 12.Using nested if
 Write a C program to take a person’s age as input and check if they are eligible to vote.